hbroek/reken/documentation/developer-guide/chapter-14.md

 As with any development framework, debugging and troubleshooting are important aspects of working with Reken:

 - **Browser Console**: To debug Reken applications, use your browser's developer tools and the JavaScript console.
-It will display any error messages or log output, helping you identify issues.
+It will display error messages or log output, helping you identify issues.

 - **Monitor Network Requests**: When working with REST APIs, monitor network requests in the browser's network tab to ensure your API calls are successful and to troubleshoot any issues.

-- **Error Handling**: Implement proper error handling when dealing with REST requests or any asynchronous operations to provide a smooth user experience.
+- **Error Handling**: Implement proper handling when dealing with REST requests or asynchronous operations to provide a smooth user experience.

 - **Community Forums**: If you encounter problems, visit the Reken community forums to seek help from other developers who may have faced similar challenges.

 ## 14.4.
 Compatibility

-Reken relies on ES6 features and therefore is compatible with modern web browsers, including Chrome, Safari, Firefox, and Edge.
+Reken relies on ES6 features and, therefore, is compatible with modern web browsers, including Chrome, Safari, Firefox, and Edge.
 Ensure your target browser supports these features to take full advantage of Reken.

 ## 14.5.
 Security Considerations

 When building web applications with Reken, keep security in mind.
 Specifically, when using REST APIs, validate and sanitize data to prevent security vulnerabilities.
-Additionally, protect your applications against common web security threats like cross-site scripting (XSS) and cross-site request forgery (CSRF).
+Protect your applications against common web security threats like cross-site scripting (XSS) and cross-site request forgery (CSRF).

 By adhering to best practices and regularly updating your dependencies, you can create secure and robust web applications with Reken.

-These technical details and notes should complement the core chapters of this documentation, assisting you in using Reken effectively and securely in your projects.
+These technical details and notes complement the core chapters of this documentation, assisting you in using Reken effectively and securely in your projects.